Pulse - Value Added

 FAQ

 Q1: How do we run this for a remote team across time zones?
-A: Pick the time zone that covers the most reps, run two sessions if you must, but keep the structure identical.
+A: Pick the time zone that covers the most reps, run two sessions if necessary, but keep the structure identical.
 Pairs work better in breakout rooms than in a single big room — the audio overlap of 5 simultaneous audits in one room kills the discipline.
-Zoom breakouts, 60 minutes total, manager floats between rooms.
-Outreach 2026 data shows remote pairs surface as many gaps as in-person pairs when breakouts are used, and ~40% fewer when one big room is used.
+Outreach's 2026 data shows remote pairs surface as many gaps as in-person pairs when breakouts are used, and roughly 40% fewer when one big room is used.

 Q2: What if the rep has no deal that qualifies — under $50K ACV pipeline or no committed deals this quarter?
 A: Two options.
 First, lower the ACV threshold for that rep only — pick their largest open opp.
 Second, pair them as an auditor on someone else's deal and skip them as a deal owner for that session.
 Do not let them sit out.
 The auditing skill is the second-most-valuable output of the session.